hashicorp/prebuild-webpack-plugin/README.md

 > `boolean` | optional | default: `false`

 This plugin will read matched files on initial bootup only, at the moment.
 As such, if you add a new file to the tree, there may be issues with getting it to respond properly to updates without restarting your build process.
 If you set this option to `true`, the plugin will re-read the file tree every time a watch update event triggers.
 This will incur a reasonably large performance penalty, but properly handle newly added files consistently.

+### compilationNameFilter

+> `string` | optional

+Some webpack build systems such as [next.js](https://nextjs.org/docs#customizing-webpack-config) run multiple webpack configs, one for the client and one for the server.
+If you only need your plugin to execute for one specific compilation, you can pass in the name of that compilation and the logic will only run for it.
+If you do happen to be using next.js, you want to pass in `client` here.